-Southern California’s water supply is less certain and less reliable during times of drought as it comes from a variety of sources, including Northern California and the Colorado River.
-This imported water is impacted by unpredictable ebbs and flows in supply due to recurring droughts, environmental regulatory decisions, uncertain impacts of climate change and other factors.
+Southern California’s water supply comes from a variety of sources, including Northern California and the Colorado River.
+This imported water is affected by unpredictable ebbs and flows in supply due to recurring droughts, environmental regulatory decisions, uncertain impacts of climate change and other factors.

-The Water for Tomorrow Program is West Basin’s approach to addressing the service area’s water future.
+The Water for Tomorrow Program is West Basin’s approach to addressing the service area’s water future by:

-Conservation and water use efficiency will continue to be a cornerstone in our water resource management plan.
-West Basin has implemented aggressive and innovative water conservation programs.
+Conservation and water use efficiency will continue to be a major part in our water resource management plan.

-West Basin’s many water-focused education programs raise awareness about Southern California’s water supply sources and the need to take care of this precious resource.
+West Basin’s K12 and public education programs raise awareness about Southern California’s water supply sources and the tools to take care of this precious resource.